fpgasystems/hdev_install/README.md

 ## Generating device information files

-Alongside the device configuration files, each server running SGRT requires the ```$CLI_PATH/platforminfo``` file, which contains pertinent details about clock speed, available resources, and memory.
+Alongside the device configuration files, each server running **hdev** requires the ```$CLI_PATH/platforminfo``` file, which contains pertinent details about clock speed, available resources, and memory.
 The Xilinx tool ```platforminfo``` can assist in obtaining the appropriate values for these files.

 ![platforminfo for three different servers: one mounting an Alveo U250 board, one mounting a U280 board, and one mounting one U55C and one Versal VCK5000.](./platforminfo.png "platforminfo for three different servers: one mounting an Alveo U250 board, one mounting a U280 board, and one mounting one U55C and one Versal VCK5000.")
 *platforminfo for three different servers: one mounting an Alveo U250 board, one mounting a U280 board, and one mounting one U55C and one Versal VCK5000.*

 ## Enabling Systems Group RunTime on a cluster
-Under the following assumptions, SGRT can program bitstreams on remote servers’ ACAPs and FPGAs:
+Under the following assumptions, **hdev** can program bitstreams on remote servers’ ACAPs and FPGAs:

-1. SGRT is successfully installed on all the servers you wish to include in your managed cluster.
+1. **hdev** is successfully installed on all the servers you wish to include in your managed cluster.
 2. The remote servers are on the same IP network.
 3. You have the necessary SSH access permissions to interact with the remote servers.
-4. All target servers have replicated copies of the five SERVERS_LIST files, which are located in the ```$CLI_PATH/constants``` directory. **To illustrate, here's an example of such files in a real SGRT cluster:**
+4. All target servers have replicated copies of the five SERVERS_LIST files, which are located in the ```$CLI_PATH/constants``` directory. **To illustrate, here's an example of such files in a real hdev cluster:**

 ![The files ACAP_SERVERS_LIST, BUILD_SERVERS_LIST, FPGA_SERVERS_LIST, GPU_SERVERS_LIST, and VIRTUALIZED_SERVERS_LIST are replicated on all servers in the cluster..](./SERVER_LISTS.png "The files ACAP_SERVERS_LIST, BUILD_SERVERS_LIST, FPGA_SERVERS_LIST, GPU_SERVERS_LIST, and VIRTUALIZED_SERVERS_LIST are replicated on all servers in the cluster..")
 *The files ACAP_SERVERS_LIST, BUILD_SERVERS_LIST, FPGA_SERVERS_LIST, GPU_SERVERS_LIST, and VIRTUALIZED_SERVERS_LIST are replicated on all servers in the cluster.*